Rock avalanches in Norway

 Rock avalanches from an unstable rock slope (Figure 1), and any related displacement waves, are events that only last minutes (Figure 2A), and have such high energy that they cannot be mitigated by any physical measure.
 The events themself leave traces in the landscape that prevail, in the case of displacement waves, for decades (strong disturbance in the vegetation, as shown on Figure 3) and in the case of rock avalanches, leave deposits that are visible in the landscape for thousands of years and longer (Figure 2B).

 The goal of geological mapping carried out at NGU is to find unstable slopes (Figure 1 and 2C) that can collapse as rock avalanches in future and to predict the area they can affect.
 If society has developed in the area of potential impact and risk levels are medium, specialists will have their eyes on the sites.
-If the risk level is unacceptable, the sites are continuously followed up and early warning practises by NVE guarantee that people will be evacuated from the hazard zone before an event.

 Although Norway is the 68th largest country on earth, it has the 7th longest shoreline of all countries due to its fjord coast.
 This coastline is often characterized by steep rock slopes that are the product of multiple mountain building periods and glaciations cutting into that high relief.
 Rock slope failures of small sizes happen along the coast frequently.
 Most of them are not registered as they do not cause any damage.
 However, in the landslide event database there are 136 events of rock slope failures that impacted into fjords or lakes that caused damage and/or loss of life.
 Among those are 12 rock avalanches registered that account for 283 fatalities.